shirindeshpande/shirindeshpande.github.io/content/authors/admin/_index.md

 website: ""
 ---

 Shirin Deshpande is the founder of Tarcaz Labs.
 Shirin has over a decade of experience in product management, strategy, and analytics.
+Shirin holds an MBA from UC Berkeley and a Bacheleors in Electrical Engineering from IIT Kanpur.

 The views posted on the blog are personal.